apisearch-io/search-ui/README.md

 - [ ] Analytics / User analytics

 Extra todo list:
-- [ ] Add callbacks before and after a widget action to execute customized anonymous functions.
+- [x] Add data transformers on components that will receive data to allow them to edit the data before passing it to the template.
 - [ ] Work with propTypes?